 Shelter

 A one-day “snapshot” taken on Jan.
-25, 2023, counted 702 literally homeless people in Sedgwick County.
+25, 2024, counted 691 literally homeless persons in Sedgwick County.
 “Literally homeless” means just that.
 These people are surviving on the streets, in their cars, or in shelters.
 It does not include people living at hotels/motels or staying with family or friends.
-This count of homeless in Sedgwick County increased by 109 people from the 2019 count.
+This count of homeless in Sedgwick County decreased by 12 persons or 1.5% from the 2023 count.
+However, of the 691 persons identified as homeless, 188 or 21% were unsheltered.
+This was an increase of 25% over those counted as unsheltered in 2023.
 The count was taken as part of the annual U.S. Department of Housing and Urban Development (H.U.D.) point-in-time count of homeless people in the United States.

 There were more than 2,500 individuals who were homeless during the course of the 2019 calendar year in Sedgwick County.